Top N queries

 Monitoring the top N queries

-You can use the Insights API endpoint to obtain the top N queries for all metric types:
+You can use the Insights API endpoint to retrieve the top N queries.
+This API returns top N latency

 GET /_insights/top_queries